 How Much Fat Should I Feed My Pitbull?

-A quality dog food for pitbulls is one that offers healthy fats because dogs use it as primary source of energy.
-On top of that, fatty acids help all canines with skin quality, coat maintenance and most importantly, brain and cognitive functions.
+Quality dog food for pitbulls is one that offers healthy fats because dogs use it as a primary source of energy.
+On top of that, fatty acids help all canines with skin quality, coat maintenance, and most importantly, brain and cognitive functions.